8+ Popular Magento Alternatives & Competitors in 2023

 - The Enterprise plan: Bespoke - Reach out to the sales team for a bespoke quote

-Shopify is considered a one-stop shop for e-commerce, serving more than 600,000 merchants all over the world.
+Beside BigCommerce, Shopify is considered a noticeable Magento 2 alternative which serves more than 600,000 merchants all over the world.
 It comes with intuitive design tools, excellent sales features, beautiful templates, and dedicated customer support, all in one place.

 With more than 1,200 apps to add additional functionality, Shopify is filled with brilliant built-in tools to help your business sell and thrive.
 These tools include: